sch3fr/StudyDump/JOURNAL.md

 ## 9-SEP-21
 I got home very late, I hope I can get some quality work done tody.
 ## 10-SEP-21
-Sudden wave of motivation made me finish the str part of the calculator.
+Day 60!Sudden wave of motivation made me finish the str part of the calculator.
 If only it could last longer.
 These days I find myself doing the absolute minimum just to be able to say "hey look ma, I finished the challenge".
+## 11-SEP-21
+I thing I caught a cold.
+I was useless most of the day.
+I did something in the evening, though not much.